SkyzohKey/M-Droid/ReadMe.md

 MDroid attempts to mimic F-Droid features as much as possible, in a Material design fashion.
 Here's a (not ordered) list of actual MDroid's features:

-* Clean Material Design UI
+* Clean UI following the Material Design specifications
 * Fetching multiple [repositories](#default-repositories)
 * Curated main screen showing somes apps from each categories
 * View app's details
 * Download and install any app from repositories
-* Search for apps
+* Search for apps (fuzzy search, super fast)
+* Manage (add, edit, delete) your repositories

 ## How it works?